 - Click Send Payout to process your payments file.
 The page displays Your payment has been sent.
 You can then choose to Send another Payout or View Activity Details.

-After submitting the payment file, click view Activity Details on the final Payouts page to view transaction details.
+After you submit the payment file, click View Activity Details on the final Payouts page to view transaction details.
 You can also view details from the Recent activity section of the Summary page or the Activity page of your PayPal account.

 If the transaction status is Submitted, wait for the status to change to Processed or Completed to see the number of unclaimed payments.

-PayPal places a temporary hold on the total monetary value of the mass payment, plus associated fees, until the transaction status is Processed.
-After releasing the temporary hold, if one or more transactions is declined, your PayPal account balance may exceed the available account balance shown during the period of the hold.
+PayPal places a temporary hold on the total monetary value of the payouts request, plus associated fees, until the transaction status is Processed.
+After releasing the temporary hold, if one or more transactions are declined, your PayPal account balance may exceed the available account balance shown during the period of the hold.